 By contrast, non-economic damages are meant to compensate you for intangible losses and can be more difficult to prove.
 Examples of non-economic damages include pain and suffering, scarring, disfigurement, emotional distress, and loss of enjoyment of life.
 A South Carolina personal injury lawyer can put together a strong case for this type of damages based on their experience with related legal matters and knowledge of jury verdicts in similar cases.

-What Should I Do After a Greenville County Car Accident?
+What Should I Do After a South Carolina Car Accident?